jyotikumari123-design/University-Management-System/README.md

 # 🎓 University Management System (Java)

 A **Java-based University Management System** with a graphical user interface using **Swing**.
-This desktop application helps manage various operations of a university, including student details, faculty, courses, fees, and marks — all in one place.
+This desktop application helps manage various operations of a university, including student details, faculty details,examination details,fees details,marks details and many more feature in one place .

 ---